Castel Gandolfo from Rome: how to visit, tours, things to do...

 You can see intricate stucco work, and delight in the paintings by Pietro da Cortonainside.
 Admission is free, and tourists usually stay for a few minutes to an hour.

-Without a doubt, Italy breathes history wherever you go, and Castel Gandolfo won't leave you wanting for interesting facts, culture and ancient buildings!
+Italy certainly breathes history everywhere you go, and Castel Gandolfo won't leave you wanting for interesting facts, culture and ancient buildings!

 Lunch overlooking Lake Albano

-The Romans came to Castel Gandolfo, escaping the routine of Rome, in search of some fresh air and lake views.
+Romans would come to Castel Gandolfo, escaping the routine of Rome, in search of some fresh air and lake views.

-Along the lakeshore line you can find restaurants serving authentic Italian pastas with amazing panoramic views.
+Along the lakeshore you can find restaurants serving authentic Italian pasta with stunning panoramic views.

-Italy is a perfect destination for food lovers, and Castel Gandolfo will not disappoint in this regard.
+Italy is a perfect destination for foodies, and Castel Gandolfo will not disappoint in this regard.
 Here you can savour traditional Roman dishes in pleasant restaurants overlooking the lake.

 The restaurant has been run by the Pagnanelli family since 1882 and offers delicious fresh fish dishes, classic meat and vegetable dishes, all accompanied by an incredible selection of wines.

-After enjoying a delicious lunch and recharge your batteries, you can choose to go on one of the hiking trails in the town.
+After enjoying a delicious lunch and recharging your batteries, you can choose to go on one of the many hiking trails in the town.

-Castel Gandolfo is small but beautiful, and you should not miss the opportunity to stroll through the streets of the town centre.
+Castel Gandolfo is small. but beautiful, and you shouldn't miss the chance to stroll through the streets of the town centre.

 From small squares to sweeping views over the lake, this is a great place to get away from the chaos of Rome, but also to get to know the essence of the local people, their customs and culture.